8fold/php-amos/README.md

+> This repo will be deleted on or around May 2023

 # 8fold Amos for PHP

 Amos is a set of helper classes and tools for a methodology of managing content and websites.
 By itself, Amos won't do it for you; however, Amos can be integrated into more robust frameworks and platforms.